inbzar/docs/apps/docs/content/modules/taxes/inclusive-pricing.md

 - `original_price` will include the tax amount by default.
 - `original_price_includes_tax` will be set to `true`.
 - `original_price_incl_tax` will have the same amount as `original_price`.
-- `original_tax` is automatically calculated by Medusa.
+- `original_tax` is automatically calculated by InBzar.

 Also, for each of the product variant’s prices in a price list, if tax inclusivity is enabled (either if the price list itself has the `includes_tax` attribute set to `true`, or the variant’s price in the price list uses a currency or region that has the `includes_tax` attribute set to `true`), and the amount of the price is less than the original price of the variant: